-Today, the department employs two command staff, 26 officers, one reserve officer, and five civilian staff.
+Today, the department employs 2 command staff, 28 officers, 2 reserve officers, and 5 civilian staff.
 The Police Department uses 911 call answering services, call dispatching, jail services, and municipal court services from other agencies in a regional service concept.
 Arlington's crime rate has risen in the past few years because of a variety of factors, and much of it can be prevented by simply taking common sense precautions to safeguard your property.
 Locking doors, not leaving cars running while unattended, protecting your privacy of credit card numbers and personal identity information, and taking action by reporting suspicious activity prevent crime from happening to you.

 Bicycle Registration Program